This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-During a direct laryngoscopy, your caregiver places a scope into your mouth to see directly inside your throat.
+During a direct laryngoscopy, your healthcare provider places a scope into your mouth to see directly inside your throat.
 You may need a direct laryngoscopy to find injuries, growths, tumors, or other problems in your larynx (voice box) or vocal cords.
-Direct laryngoscopy helps your caregiver diagnose your condition and create a treatment plan.
+Direct laryngoscopy helps your healthcare provider diagnose your condition and create a treatment plan.
 You might also have surgery or other treatments during a direct laryngoscopy.

 WHILE YOU ARE HERE: